jagotu/BACIL/thesis_text/thesis_text.md

 ## Analysis

+### Nodes

+* bytecotenode - splitting by methods vs blocks
+* nodeization as a way of caching

 ### Dynamicity of references

 One of the additional things to consider when implementing a partial-evaluation friendly interpreter is dynamicity of references, where by dynamicity we mean how often the reference changes its state.
 This metric is important because effectively the dynamicity of a chain of references will be equal to the most dynamic of the references.
 As a result, what would usually be considered bad design patterns is sometimes necessary to divide the chain into more direct references, such that each object is reachable with the lowest dynamicity possible.